CyCoSnag/snag_weapon_metas/README.md

 The script is free, but any payments made on Tebex will go towards creating more free FiveM resources.

 I hope you enjoy this resource!

-Any resource comments or questions?
-Visit my discord at: https://discord.gg/h3HZwtmHcq

 -Snag